Rules and Regulations

 - Athletes must keep 7 meters (~4 bike lengths) distance between bikes except when passing.
 Failure to do so will result in a drafting violation.

 - A pass occurs when the overtaking athlete’s front wheel passes the leading edge of the athlete being overtaken.

-- Overtaking athletes may pass on the left for up to 20 seconds, but must move back to the right side of the road, after passing.
+- Overtaking athletes may pass on the right for up to 20 seconds, but must move back to the left side of the road, after passing.
 Failure to complete a pass within 20 seconds will result in a drafting violation.
 Athletes may not back out of the 7-meter draft zone once it is entered (drafting violation).

 - An overtaken athlete must immediately fall back 7 meters (~4 bike lengths) before attempting to regain the lead from a front running bike.
 Immediately re-passing prior to falling back 7 meters will result in an overtaken violation.

 - An overtaken athlete who remains within 7 meters (~4 bike lengths) for more than 20 seconds will be given a drafting violation.

 - Athletes must ride single file on the far left side of the road except when passing another rider, or for reasons of safety.
 Side-by-side riding is not allowed and will result in a position violation.

 - Athletes who impede the forward progress of other athletes will be given a blocking violation.